raspberrypilearning/space-talk/en/quiz1/question_1.md

 - ( ) 4: The Stage pane

   --- feedback ---
-  This is the pane that you clicked on to choose backdrops.
+You clicked on the Stage pane to choose backdrops.
   --- /feedback ---

 --- /choices ---